-Lead d-in times to getting started on site Fact tors affecting the speed of build out rate ~ Is the land in existing use?
-Y How large is the site? ~ Has the land been fully assembled?
-Y Will the scale, configuration and delivery model for the site ~ If in multiple ownership/control, are the interests of all parties aligned? ~ support more sales outlets?
-How strong is the local market? ~ To what extent is there any challenge to the principle of development? ~ Does the site tap into local demand from one or more existing neighbourhoods? ~ Is the site already allocated for development?
-Does it need to be in order for release? ~ Is the density and mix of housing to be provided consistent with higher rates of delivery? ~ Does an SPD, masterplan or development brief help ~ What proportion of affordable housing is being delivered? ~ resolve key planning issues?
-Y Are there other forms of housing - such as build to rent - included?
-Is the masterplan/development brief consistent with what the developer will deliver? ~ When will new infrastructure - such as schools - be ~ Is there an extant planning application or permission? provided to support the new community? ~ Are there significant objections to the proposal from local residents? ~ Are there trigger points or phasing issues that may affect the build rate achievable in different phases?
-Y Are there material objections to the proposal from statutory bodies? ~ Are there infrastructure requirements - such as access - that need to be in place before new homes can be built? ~ Are there infrastructure costs or other factors that may make the site unviable? ~ Does the proposal rely on access to public resources? ~ If planning permission is secured, is reserved matters approval required? ~ Does the scheme have pre-commencement conditions? ~ Is the scheme being promoted by a developer who will need time to dispose of the site to a house builder?
+Lea d-in times to getting started on site Fac tors affecting the speed of build out rate Is the land in existing use?
+How large is the site?
+0 V 6 V Has the land been fully assembled?
+Will the scale, configuration and delivery model for the site support more sales outlets?
+If in multiple ownership/control, are the interests of all parties aligned? \checkmark How strong is the local market? ~ To what extent is there any challenge to the principle of development? ~ Does the site tap into local demand from one or more existing neighbourhoods? ~ Is the site already allocated for development?
+Does it need to be in order for release? ~ Is the density and mix of housing to be provided consistent with higher rates of delivery? \checkmark Does an SPD, masterplan or development brief help \checkmark What proportion of affordable housing is being delivered? resolve key planning issues? \checkmark Are there other forms of housing - such as build to rent - \checkmark Is the masterplan/development brief consistent with included? what the developer will deliver? \checkmark When will new infrastructure - such as schools - be \checkmark Is there an extant planning application or permission? provided to support the new community? \checkmark Are there significant objections to the proposal from local residents? \checkmark Are there trigger points or phasing issues that may affect the build rate achievable in different phases? ~ Are there material objections to the proposal from statutory bodies? ~ Are there infrastructure requirements - such as access - that need to be in place before new homes can be built? ~ Are there infrastructure costs or other factors that may make the site unviable? \checkmark Does the proposal rely on access to public resources? ~ If planning permission is secured, is reserved matters approval required?
+Desc the scheme have are commencement conditione?

+- Does the scheme have pre-commencement conditions? - ✓ Is the scheme being promoted by a developer who will need time to dispose of the site to a house builder?